ketanp-iprogrammer/angular-assignment/README.md

 1. I have covered and solve all the points mention in the assignment.

-2. I have used API for login, here I have intensionally hard-coded email address in API request as it is required by online REST API so that in response, it will send me a token.
+2. I have used API for login, Credentials are :
+                    {
+                      "email": "eve.holt@reqres.in",
+                       "password": "cityslicka"
+                        }

+It will login only when you entered the above mention email on screen, so that it will return the token .

 3. I have also used Auth Guard to protect the routes.